Skip to main content

 She added that buyers are looking less at the overall price of the house, and more at having a comfortable monthly payment.

 Earlier this year, large homebuilder D.R.
-Horton said it will continue to offer mortgage payment rate buydowns.
+Horton said it would continue to offer mortgage payment rate buydowns.

 Sometimes, these buydowns lower payment rates for buyers for the first two or three years of a mortgage.
 Some builders are even buying down payment rates for the entire 30 years of a fixed-rate loan.